Unity MCP server

 Stats

-MCP for Unity is a bridge that allows AI assistants like Claude or Cursor to interact directly with your Unity Editor.
-Through this local Model Context Protocol (MCP) server, you can instruct LLMs to perform various Unity tasks including managing assets, controlling scenes, editing scripts, and automating workflows using natural language.
+MCP for Unity is a powerful tool that enables AI assistants like Claude and Cursor to interact directly with your Unity Editor through the Model Context Protocol (MCP).
+This bridge allows AI to perform tasks like managing assets, controlling scenes, editing scripts, and automating workflows within Unity.

 Prerequisites